Anti-American sentiment in Spain

-Anti-American sentiment is perceived to be deeply entrenched within elements of Spanish society, with several surveys conducted concerning the topic tending to back up that assertion.
-Spain ranks among the highest countries in terms of the level of anti-Americanism in Europe.
+Anti-American sentiment surveys conducted in Spain tend to reveal a level of anti-Americanism which ranks among the highest in Europe.
 According to a German Marshall Fund study, feelings towards the United States in Spain were among the least favourable in Europe, second only to Turkey.
-The sentiment has been historically far from being only a left-wing nature but, the United States is view very negatively by right-wing factions in Spain.
+The sentiment has been historically far from being only left-wing in nature, but the United States is viewed very negatively by right-wing factions in Spain.

-The consideration of the Spanish–American War in 1898 as point of origin of anti-Americanism in Spain has been common in historiography although the extent has been recently disputed, as negative stereotypes about the United States and Americans had started during the US Declaration of Independence in 1776.
-The spread of prejudices and clichelés against the United States that were common in Europe in the 19th and the 20th centuries found a fertile ground in Spain.
+The Spanish–American War in 1898 as the point of origin of anti-Americanism in Spain has been a common theme of historiography of the topic, although the extent has been recently disputed, as negative stereotypes about the United States and Americans date as far back as the US Declaration of Independence in 1776.
+The spread of prejudices and clichés against the United States that were common in Europe in the 19th and the 20th centuries found a fertile ground in Spain.
 In the 19th century, Spanish anti-Americanism, which was staunchly conservative, developed by a discourse of Panhispanism, which framed the US as an enemy of Spanish interests and of Catholicism.

 The 1898 war was perceived in the US as a "splendid little war" but as a national disaster to many in Spain.
-However, despite the attempts from the most obstinate right-wingers, who continued to engage into feeding anti-American sentiment, the immediate aftermath left a focus on self-criticism and a grave crisis in the "national psyche", rather than a prevalence of revanchist stances in public opinion.
+However, despite the attempts from the most obstinate right-wingers, who continued to engage in feeding anti-American sentiment, the immediate aftermath left a focus on self-criticism and a grave crisis in the "national psyche", rather than a prevalence of revanchist stances in public opinion.